On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-This first experiment evaluates the supervised training efficacy and efficiency of the data-driven and the residual DeepONets.
-To this end, we trained the proposed frameworks using $N_\text{train}= 2000$ samples (80\% training and 20\% validation).
-In particular, the inputs to the Branch Net were obtained by sampling the state-input distribution $\mathcal{X} \times \mathcal{Y}$.
-We ran supervised training for $N_\text{epochs} = 2000$ epochs and validated the frameworks after each epoch.
-Figure \ref{fig:comparison-loss} illustrates the convergence of the training and validation losses.
-They depict that the convergence to adequate training and validation loss values ($\sim 10^{-5}$ for data-driven and $\sim 10^{-6}$ for residual) is faster for the residual DeepONet.
-Such a result shows that including prior information (\eg the physics of the underlying problem) can improve the training process.
+This experiment evaluates the efficiency and effectiveness of data-driven and residual DeepONets in supervised training.
+To this end, we trained the proposed frameworks on $N_\text{train}= 2000$ samples (80\% training, 20\% validation), with the inputs to the Branch Net obtained by sampling the state-input distribution $\mathcal{X} \times \mathcal{Y}$.
+We ran supervised training for $N_\text{epochs} = 2000$ epochs, validating after each epoch.

-Using the trained DeepONet frameworks, we tested how well they generalize outside the training dataset.
-To this end, we first selected random trajectories from the test dataset and compared the proposed DeepONet predictions against the ground truth.
-Figure~\ref{fig:comparison-states-DD-DeepONet} and Figure~\ref{fig:comparison-inputs-DD-DeepONet} depict the predicted state trajectories and network response when employing the data-driven DeepONet over a uniform partition $\mathcal{P} \subset [0,10]$ (s) of step size $h=0.05$.
-Similarly, Figure~\ref{fig:comparison-states-residual-DeepONet} and Figure~\ref{fig:comparison-inputs-residual-DeepONet} illustrate the predicted state trajectories and the network trajectories for the residual DeepONet over an irregular partition $\mathcal{P} \subset [0,10]$ (s) of $200$ random distinct points.
-Observe that the proposed DeepONet frameworks (i) accurately predict the state trajectories and (ii) do not introduce and propagate errors when solving for the network equations~\eqref{eq:network-equations}.
-Furthermore, note that the proposed residual DeepONet can accurately learn unstable and oscillatory trajectories, which is often challenging.
+We used the trained DeepONet frameworks to test their generalization outside the training dataset.
+Random trajectories were selected from the test dataset and the predicted DeepONet results were compared against the ground truth.
+Fig.~\ref{fig:comparison-states-DD-DeepONet} and Fig.~\ref{fig:comparison-inputs-DD-DeepONet} (resp.
+Fig.~\ref{fig:comparison-states-residual-DeepONet} and Fig.~\ref{fig:comparison-inputs-residual-DeepONet}) show the prediction for selected state trajectories and network responses for the data-driven (resp. residual) DeepONet over a uniform (resp. irregular) partition $\mathcal{P} \subset [0,10]$ (s).
+Both frameworks accurately predict state trajectories and do not introduce errors when solving network equations.
+Furthermore, the residual DeepONet can effectively learn unstable and oscillatory trajectories, which is often a challenging task.